GabMaffei/Battleship_v2/README.md

 A simple Battleship game, made with C++, that uses arrays, and prints a map every turn.

 This simple console application was an optional activity for the Algorithms and Coding subject in college.
+It was an incomplete program originally made by Professor Cristina Ono Horita, from UNIVALI in 2020.

 It's really simple to play: you simply type in where you want to shoot, and you see if you got it right (indicated by a "+"), or not (indicated by a "-").